On the Geometric Ergodicity of Hamiltonian Monte Carlo: Acknowledgements

 SL was supported by a PhD scholarship from Xerox Research Centre Europe and EPSRC grant EP/K014463/1 for this project.
 SB was supported by EPSRC fellowship EP/K005723/1, MB is funded by EPSRC grant EP/J016934/1, and SB and MB also received a 2014 EPRSC NCSML Award for PDRA Collaboration for this project.
-MG is funded by an EPSRC Established Career Research Fellowship, EP/J016934/1, and a Royal Society Wolfson Research Merit Award.
+MG is funded by an EPSRC Established Career Research Fellowship, EP/J016934/1, a Royal Society Wolfson Research Merit Award, and EPSRC grants EP/P020720/1, EP/J016934/3, EP/K034154/1.